react-skg/workshop/steps.md

 ## 2. Display TV Shows

 We will display a list with the most popular TV Shows.
-Using [themoviedb.org](http://themoviedb.org) database.
+The data will load from `tvshows.json`.

-## 3. Implement search TV Show functionality
+## 3. Connect with Implement search TV Show functionality

-We will add a search field at the top of the page that will search the database by show title.
+We will fetch data from [themoviedb.org](http://themoviedb.org) database and implement a search by show title.

 ## 4. Use Redux to manage state